Pelvic Floor Therapy Paulina Hills, MO

 • Surgery

 Pelvic floor dysfunction can affect anyone, regardless of age, gender, or physical ability.
-While it can have a negative impact on your physical, mental, and emotional health, it’s important to remember that proven, evidence-backed treatment plans exist with professional physical therapy in Paulina Hills, MO.
-At Axes, we offer an entire team dedicated to helping you regain the pleasure of participating in the activities you treasure most in life.
+While it can affect anyone deeply, there is hope with professional physical therapy in Paulina Hills, MO.
+At Axes, we offer an entire team dedicated to assisting you regain the pleasure of participating in the activities you cherish most in life.

 How Physical Therapy Can Help With Pelvic Floor Dysfunction

-If you are suffering from pelvic floor dysfunction, you may feel frustrated, embarrassed, or hopeless.
+If you are suffering from pelvic floor dysfunction, you may feel disappointed, embarrassed, or despairing.
 But a diagnosis is far from a permanent condition.
-With pragmatic treatment plans customized for you by your Paulina Hills, MO physical therapist, you can reclaim control over your life and experience a comfortable life.
+With practical treatment plans tailored for you by your Paulina Hills, MO physical therapist, you can reclaim control over your life and experience a comfortable life.

 Pelvic floor therapy involves exercises that can build strength in, stretch, or coordinate the pelvic muscles.
-The positive outcomes of physical therapy for pelvic floor dysfunction in Paulina Hills, MO include:
+The advantages of physical therapy for pelvic floor dysfunction in Paulina Hills, MO include:

-• Pain management By targeting less resilient or less flexible muscles and addressing painful spots, physical therapy can assist in diminishing or eradicating the pain you experience caused by pelvic floor dysfunction.
+• Pain management By targeting weaker or less flexible muscles and addressing painful spots, physical therapy can support in diminishing or eliminating the discomfort you feel due to pelvic floor dysfunction.

-• Pre- and postpartum care Pelvic floor therapy is frequently advised for expecting mothers and those who have just given birth.
-It can aid in preparing the pelvic floor for delivery, reducing the risk of after childbirth pelvic floor dysfunction, and helping recovery from changes and trauma to the pelvic floor related to giving birth.
+• Pre- and postpartum care Pelvic floor therapy is frequently advised during pregnancy and following childbirth.
+It can assist in preparing the pelvic floor for childbirth, decreasing the risk of after childbirth pelvic floor dysfunction, and promoting healing from changes and trauma to the pelvic floor related to childbirth.

-• Sexual health improvement — By focusing on specific muscles and addressing any hidden issues, therapy can improve sexual arousal, orgasm, and overall sexual fulfillment.
+• Sexual health improvement — By concentrating on particular muscles and tackling any hidden issues, therapy can boost sexual arousal, orgasm, and overall sexual gratification.

-• Education and self-management — Pelvic floor therapy is about more than just checking exorcises off of a list.
-By providing education and teaching you methods you can utilize at home, your Axes physical therapist helps you engage actively in your own care and enables you to maintain a routine that promotes pelvic floor wellness.
+• Education and self-management — Your personalized pelvic floor therapy plan won’t solely include guided exercises.
+By providing information and guiding you in methods you can utilize on your own, your Axes physical therapist helps you actively participate in your own care and empowers you to sustain a lifestyle that promotes pelvic floor health.

-At Axes Physical Therapy, we have a team of skilled pelvic floor therapists in Paulina Hills, MO who can support you in enhancing your pelvic health and performance.
-Although certain cases of pelvic floor dysfunction may necessitate operative intervention, the majority of patients in Paulina Hills, MO will likely experience sustained and meaningful improvement through non-invasive physical therapy techniques.
+At Axes Physical Therapy, we have a team of experienced pelvic floor therapists in Paulina Hills, MO who can support you in enhancing your pelvic health and performance.
+Although some instances of pelvic floor dysfunction might require surgical correction, most individuals in Paulina Hills, MO will experience lasting and meaningful improvement through minimally invasive physical therapy techniques.

 What Paulina Hills, MO Pelvic Floor Therapy Involves

-Your initial pelvic floor therapy session in Paulina Hills, MO will include an examination of your current pelvic floor health.
-The subsequent sessions will focus on implementing your tailored treatment plan.
+Your first pelvic floor therapy session in Paulina Hills, MO will include an assessment of your existing pelvic floor health.
+The following sessions will emphasize implementing your tailored treatment program.

 Assessment and Evaluation

-The journey of pelvic floor therapy begins with an initial assessment.
-During this phase, your Paulina Hills, MO physical therapist will spend time to familiarize themselves with you and your symptoms.
-They will ask about your medical history, lifestyle, and goals.
-Additionally, they will conduct a physical examination and musculoskeletal assessment of your trunk and pelvis to assess your current condition.
-With your approval, a pre-pelvic floor therapy assessment in Paulina Hills, MO may additionally include an internal examination to further evaluate the strength level.
-Alternatively, biofeedback sensors can be employed instead of an internal examination.
+The journey of pelvic floor therapy begins with an initial evaluation.
+In this appointment, your Paulina Hills, MO physical therapist will dedicate time to get to know you and your symptoms.
+They will inquire about your medical history, lifestyle, and goals.
+Additionally, they will perform a physical examination and musculoskeletal assessment of your trunk and pelvis to assess your present condition.
+With your consent, a pre-pelvic floor therapy assessment in Paulina Hills, MO may also include an internal examination to more determine the muscle strength level.
+Alternatively, biofeedback sensors can be employed rather than an internal examination.

-The assessment and evaluation performed by your physical therapist will help in recognizing the potential causes of your pelvic floor dysfunction and facilitate the development of an effective treatment plan to help you in getting back to the activities you cherish.
+The assessment and evaluation conducted by your physical therapist will assist in determining the potential causes of your pelvic floor dysfunction and enable the creation of an effective treatment plan to help you in returning to the activities you enjoy.

 Pelvic Floor Therapy Treatments and Exercises

-Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Paulina Hills, MO will create a personalized treatment plan specific to your needs.
-This plan will include defined goals, exercises, and anticipated outcomes to guide your therapy.
+Upon reviewing the findings from your assessment and evaluation, your pelvic floor therapist in Paulina Hills, MO will create a personalized treatment plan tailored to your needs.
+This plan will incorporate specific goals, exercises, and expected results to guide your therapy.

 Exercises for Pelvic Floor Therapy

-Improving physical strength and balance is essential for any pelvic floor therapy plan.
+Improving strength and balance is crucial for any pelvic floor therapy plan.
 Exercises that may be included in your physical therapy treatment plan in Paulina Hills, MO include:

-• Functional training to include new muscle movements into routine activities
+• Functional training to integrate new muscle movements into everyday activities

-The exercises your Paulina Hills, MO physical therapist prescribes for your pelvic floor dysfunction will be different based on your unique situation, but will all be aimed at reconditioning your body and muscles for optimal health.
-Depending on your current health and level of pelvic floor dysfunction, exercises may initially start with you lying flat on your back and evolve to sitting and standing positions.
+The exercises your Paulina Hills, MO physical therapist prescribes for your pelvic floor dysfunction will change based on your unique situation, but will all be aimed at retraining your body and muscles for optimal health.
+Depending on your existing health and level of pelvic floor dysfunction, exercises may commence with you reclining on your back and gradually advance to sitting and upright positions.

 Manual Therapy

-Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or manipulating specific areas of your pelvis.
-It may include myofascial release (releasing tight knots in your muscles), nerve mobilization (freeing up compressed nerves), joint mobilization (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).
+Manual therapy, such as instrument-assisted soft tissue mobilization, is a hands-on technique that involves your physical therapist applying pressure or working on specific areas of your pelvis.
+It may include trigger point therapy (releasing tight knots in your muscles), nerve mobilization (freeing up compressed nerves), joint manipulation (improving the mobility of your joints), deep tissue massage (relaxing tense muscles), or skin rolling (lifting and rolling the skin to reduce adhesions).

 Biofeedback Training

-Biofeedback training makes use of a device to measure and display the activity of your pelvic floor muscles on a screen.
-It help you understand how to regulate and harmonize your pelvic floor muscles by giving you instant feedback on how they contract and relax.
-This feedback helps you better understand understand how to engage and release the muscles properly, optimizing your muscle integration and command.
+Biofeedback training utilizes a device to measure and display the activity of your pelvic floor muscles on a screen.
+It help you learn how to control and harmonize your pelvic floor muscles by giving you instant feedback on how they tighten and relax.
+This feedback helps you better understand understand how to contract and relax the muscles correctly, optimizing your muscle integration and mastery.

 Behavioral and Lifestyle Modifications

-Physical therapy isn’t just a collection of exercises to cross off – it also gives you entry to professional, research-supported insights that boost your daily life.
-Your physical therapist may advise you with:
+Physical therapy isn’t just a catalog of exercises to cross off – it also provides you with access to professional, research-supported insights that improve your everyday life.
+Your physical therapist may suggest you with:

 • Alterations to your eating habits